handkrchief/story-space/README.md

 # StorySpace

-A sleek and modern platform for reading stories, inspired by Medium.
+Front-end project to practice deploying a responsive landing page using Tailwind CSS.

 ## Features

 - **Responsive Design**: Optimized for all devices.
 - **Clean Aesthetics**: A unique design tailored for storytelling.
-- **Story Browsing**: Explore curated stories and blog posts.
-- **Practice Project**: Serves as a platform to practice HTML, CSS, JavaScript, Tailwind CSS, and version control with Git.
+- **Practice Project**: Serves as a platform to practice HTML, CSS, Tailwind CSS, and version control with Git.

 ## Technologies Used